backbonesk/chaching/README.md

 		// General error with authentication, request or bank's response.
 	}

+PayPal deserves an honourable mention here: Please, set the instant payment notification's (IPNs) character encoding to UTF-8.
+Go to your Paypal profile, click "My selling tools" in the sidebar, scroll to the bottom and click "PayPal button language encoding", click "More options" and set the encoding to UTF-8.
+It will save you so much pain.

 ## Contributing
 1. Check for open issues or open a new issue for a feature request or a bug.
 2. Fork the repository and make your changes to the master branch (or branch off of it).